Parable of the Renegades

 “Good evening sir,” the policeman greeted in an impatient and gruff manner.
 “I’ve been called over here due to multiple complaints from many of the residents nearby.
 They claimed they heard violent noises and screaming coming from inside this house.
 Is that true?”

-“I… don’t know what you’re talking about,” Lucas said, tilting down to watch his thumbs flick against each other.
+“I… don’t know what you’re talking about,” Lucas said, unaware his head had tilted down to watch his thumbs flick against each other.